As of December 31, 2019, all unused Essure units should have been returned to Bayer so that they are no longer available for implantation.

 Information about Essure Device Removal

 In 2016, the FDA approved a change to an Essure post-approval study to gather more information about device removals.
-Since that time, the rate of device removal for all subjects for any reason in the post approval study has been reported as 13.4 percent after 6 years.
-The rate of device removal for US subjects and Outside of United States (OUS) subjects is 11.4 percent and 16.2 percent, respectively.
+As of the most recent post-approval study report from July 2020, the rate of device removal for all subjects for any reason in the post approval study has been reported as 15.5 percent after 7 years.
+The rate of device removal for US subjects and Outside of United States (OUS) subjects is 15.0 percent and 16.0 percent, respectively.
+These removal rates are based on a statistical calculation of the probability of device removal using the available time to device removal data of patients enrolled in the study.
 Learn more about this post-approval study.

-The FDA continues to monitor other sources of postmarket data, including adverse event reports related to device removal.
+The FDA monitors other sources of postmarket data, including adverse event reports related to device removal.
 Learn more about the FDA's latest review of reports about device removal.

 Report Problems with Essure to the FDA